 - 2. If the type parameter is a tuple, this version of P4Runtime does not support runtime programming of the Value Set.
 If the P4Info message is generated by a compiler, and the P4 program includes such a Value Set, the compiler must reject the program. - 3.
 If the type parameter is a struct, this version of P4Runtime requires that all the fields of the struct be of type bit<W> (where W can be different for each field).
 Otherwise, if the P4Info message is generated by a compiler, the compiler must reject the program.
 If the Value Set is supported, the match field will include one MatchField message for each field in the struct, with the following fields: - id: must be unique with respect to the other match entries.
-If the P4Info message was generated from a P4 compiler, we recommend that the IDs be assigned incrementally, starting from 1, in the same order as the fields in the P4 struct declaration. - name: set to the name of the corresponding struct field. - annotations: set to the list of P4 annotations associated with the struct field, except for the @match annotation, if present (see the match field below). - bitwidth: set to the value of W for the corresponding struct field. - match: by default match_type is set to EXACT; the P4 programmer can specify a different match type by using the @match annotation [24]. - doc: documentation associated with the struct field.
+If the P4Info message was generated from a P4 compiler, we recommend that the IDs be assigned incrementally, starting from 1, in the same order as the fields in the P4 struct declaration.

+- name: set to the name of the corresponding struct field. - annotations: set to the list of P4 annotations associated with the struct field, except for the @match annotation, if present (see the match field below). - bitwidth: set to the value of W for the corresponding struct field. - type_name, which indicates whether the struct field has a user-defined type; this is useful for translation. - match: by default match_type is set to EXACT; the P4 programmer can specify a different match type by using the @match annotation [25]. - doc: documentation associated with the struct field.